Medical Marijuana Things to Know for 2020!

-The legal possession limits for individuals with a valid medical marijuana identification card is a maximum of two and a half useable ounces of marijuana.
+The legal possession limit for individuals with a valid medical marijuana identification card is a maximum of two and a half useable ounces of marijuana.
 This is the amount allowed to be purchased for medical use once every two weeks.
-You may not use the marijuana within the dispensary, however in some cases you are permitted to ingest a portion of a prescribed edible marijuana product in public.
+You may not use the marijuana within the dispensary, however, in some cases, you are permitted to ingest a portion of a prescribed edible marijuana product in public.
 Be sure to check the law where your dispensary is located.

 Can I Grow My Own Marijuana Plants?